 Making a plan is a good first step before you embark on any big operation, and moving is definitely a big operation.
 When you’re moving into a new apartment or condo, your game plan will be determined in part by the reasons behind your move.
 You may be moving to go to school, to start a new job, or as part of your military service.
 (Military moves are especially common, and with so many bases around Lawton, Storage ‘R’ Us provides lots of military self-storage in Oklahoma.)
 You may be downsizing from a larger home into a smaller apartment, or moving out of your parents’ house or out of college dorms for the first time.
 In many cases, rentals are used to get a feel for a place before you buy a more permanent home there.

 Whatever the reasons for your move, there will be stuff that you want to take with you, stuff that you want to leave behind, and probably stuff that you want to keep but may not have room for in your new place.
 Getting an idea of how much space you’ll have once you move can help prevent you from living out of boxes for weeks or months at a time once you get there.
 You can pack some things for your new place and some things for self-storage in Newcastle, or wherever you may be moving in Oklahoma.
-If you want more help planning your move, visit Storage ‘R’ Us in Lawton, Newcastle, Chickasha, and across Oklahoma.
+If you want more help planning your move, visit Storage ‘R’ Us in Lawton, Newcastle, Norman, Duncan, Chickasha, and Moore in Oklahoma.
 We’ve got plenty of moving supplies for sale, PENSKE truck rentals available, and the self-storage pros on our staff know lots of great moving tips that will help your game plan succeed!

 We all have stuff that we don’t need, so if you’re downsizing your living space anyway, it’s a great time to de-clutter and simplify your life and your move.
 After all, the less stuff you have, the less you have to move!